distkv-project/distkv/deploy/docker/README.md

 # Start distkv-docker

-If you want to build distkv-docker, follow this 3 steps:
+If you want to build distkv-docker, follow these 3 steps:

 1. Make sure you have `docker` and  `docker-compose` environment.